Co-operatives Are At a Pivotal Point

 By Kenzie Love

-When the United Nations General Assembly declared 2012 as the International Year of Co-operatives, it seemed to herald a bright future for the movement.
-With the theme of “Co-operative Enterprises Build a Better World”, the International Year of Co-operatives had three main objectives: increasing awareness; promoting growth; and establishing appropriate policies.
+When the United Nations General Assembly declared 2012 as the first International Year of Co-operatives, it seemed to herald a bright future for the movement.
+With the theme of “Co-operative Enterprises Build a Better World”, the International Year of Co-operatives had three main objectives: increasing awareness, promoting growth, and establishing appropriate policies.

 As CWCF Executive Director Hazel Corcoran notes, it was a heady time.
-There were large summits held that year, the international Blueprint for a Co-operative Decade was unveiled, and numerous smaller scale events took place.
+There were large events including a summit in Quebec City held that year, the international Blueprint for a Co-operative Decade was unveiled, and numerous smaller- scale events took place.

-Unfortunately, this increased understanding didn’t resonate with the federal government at the time, which in stark opposition to the aim of establishing appropriate policies, closed down the Co-operatives Secretariat and changed the RRSP rules for worker co-ops to make it harder for startups to use them.
+Unfortunately, this increased understanding didn’t resonate with the federal government at the time, which in stark opposition to the aim of establishing appropriate policies, dismissed almost all of the important, helpful civil servants in the federal Co-operatives Secretariat, cancelled the federal Co-operative Development Initiative funding program without any replacement, and changed the RRSP rules for worker co-ops to make it harder for startups to use them.
 These moves came as a shock to Corcoran and others in the Canadian co-op movement.

 “It was unbelievable,” she says.
-“So we tried to lobby to get them to change, and it did nothing, so that was super disappointing.”
+“So we tried to lobby to get them to change, and it did nothing; it was incredibly disappointing.”

 Although the government’s actions were a blow to the co-op movement, CWCF and other organizations have continued to lobby for co-op friendly policies and achieved some recent successes, such as a commitment to give worker co-op conversions the same status under the Income Tax Act as Employee Ownership Trusts.
 Corcoran believes, however, that the co-op movement is at a pivotal moment both at home and abroad.
-She points to the insularity that has emerged in some sectors as a growing threat.
+She points to the insularity that has emerged in some sectors as a growing threat, as well as the significant number of demutualizations.

 “I feel that there’s been a significant lack of cooperation in the co-operative movement,” she says.
-“And it’s very disappointing, and very sad.”
+“It’s disappointing, and it’s sad.”

 There is some hope on the horizon with the second International Year of Co-operatives, taking place in 2025, which the UN recently declared.
 Corcoran hopes that this designation will inspire co-ops of all stripes within Canada to come together around their shared values.